 Turning the Service Layer On

-When starting the WatchMe with the service layer enabled, you may run into a “Access is denied” error.
-To get around this you need to be running WatchMe with an account that has permissions to register new HTTP services on your machine – for example the machine administrator can do this.
-You can run WatchMe as an admin or a user with this privilege or you could check out another possible solution here.
+Note: When starting the WatchMe with the service layer enabled, you may run into an “Access is denied” error.
+To get around this you need to be running WatchMe with an account that has permissions to register new HTTP services on your machine – for example, the machine administrator can do this.
+You can run WatchMe as an admin or a user with this privilege or you could check out another possible solution here using the netsh command.

 Creating Client Code that Communicates with the Service Layer